University of the Fraser Valley

 Founded 1974 | Abbotsford, BC

-The University of the Fraser Valley lives in the school’s namesake mountain-ringed valley and offers more than 100 trade, vocation, degree and diploma programs at three campuses and three centres.
-Students may choose full-time, part-time or online studies in structured or flexible programs.
-The school blends theory and applied studies in many programs and offers co-operative education in library information and technology, computer information systems and business.
-A process called laddering— counting diplomas as the first two years of a degree program—is common at UFV.
+The University of the Fraser Valley lies in the school’s namesake mountain-ringed valley and offers more than 100 trade, vocation, degree and diploma programs at three campuses and three centres.
+Students enjoy small class sizes and can choose full-time, part-time or online studies in a structured or flexible program tailored to their needs.
+The school blends theory and applied studies and offers experiential and career-focused learning opportunities, with co-op options in 18 subject areas.

-The Abbotsford campus features a fitness centre, library, art gallery, student union building and the school’s only residence.
-In 2019, UFV upgraded and expanded its learning spaces on the Abbotsford campus and construction for new student housing is slated to start in early 2023, with the first students moving in in 2024.
-Also in Abbotsford is the school’s new Community Health and Social Innovation Hub, which is designed to provide opportunities for researchers and students to work alongside health and social service professionals in order to solve current and emerging community health challenges.
+The Abbotsford campus is home to the student residence, fitness centre, main library and student union building.
+Construction for new student housing is underway and on-campus student housing will triple to 450 beds over the next two years.
+The school’s new Community Health and Social Innovation Hub is also in Abbotsford and is designed to provide opportunities for both researchers and students to work alongside health and social service professionals in order to solve community health challenges.
 The Chilliwack campus features an Indigenous gathering place, part of the commitment to Indigenization that the school has woven into its curricula, special programs and events.

 Popular Programs